Remarks on limit theorems for reversible Markov processes: More about reversible Markov chains

 Note that the only assumption of reversibility in Theorem \ref{HRevCLT} drops all assumptions on mixing rates that are usually imposed on the Markov chain.
-Proposition 1 of Dedecker and Rio (2000), reformulated for stationary martingales is as follows: \begin{proposition} \quad
+Proposition 1 of Dedecker and Rio (2000), reformulated for stationary martingales reads as follows.